Our SLEEP WELL philosophy

 Please see our FAQ page for answers to common questions.

-Maile has been a pediatric nurse practitioner in the Sleep Center since 2006 and has treated thousands of infants and children with sleep issues over more than a decade.
+Maile has been a pediatric nurse practitioner in the Sleep Center since 2006.
+She has treated thousands of infants and children with sleep issues over more than a decade.
 Her expertise is in both behavioral insomnia and obstructive sleep apnea.
 Prior to this, she worked as a nurse on an inpatient neuroscience unit at Boston Children’s Hospital.